部首radical (月)部件component (rest of character)书写your drawing

 拥 yōng (to embrace; to hold close; to crowd together) + 有.
 More emotionally warm than 所有 or 具有.
 Suggests not just legal or abstract possession but holding something dear.
 Used for things of personal value: relationships, opportunities, qualities of character, cherished experiences.
 Also used for wealth and assets in a somewhat grand register.

-In classical Chinese metaphysics — especially Daoism — 有 yǒu and 无 wú are not simple opposites but complementary poles of reality.
-The Daodejing opens: 无名天地之始,有名万物之母 "The nameless is the beginning of Heaven and Earth; the named is the mother of the ten thousand things." 有 and 无 share the same source — they are two aspects of the same Dao, observed from different angles.
+In classical Chinese metaphysics, particularly Daoism, 有 yǒu and 无 wú are not simple opposites but complementary poles of reality.
+The Daodejing opens: 无名天地之始,有名万物之母 "The nameless is the beginning of Heaven and Earth; the named is the mother of the ten thousand things." 有 and 无 share the same source, two aspects of the same Dao observed from different angles.
 This is why the Daodejing insists: 有无相生 "Being and nonbeing give rise to each other."

 The practical consequence: 无 wú (without; lacking; non-existence) is not the negation of 有 but its complement and generative partner.
 A wheel is useful because of the empty hub 无.
 A room is useful because of the empty space 无.
 The ancient binary is alive in modern Chinese: 有无 as a compound noun means "whether or not; the presence or absence of"; 无 as a prefix produces literary negation: 无聊 (without interest = bored), 无论 (no matter), 无数 (without number = countless).